westerndevs/western-devs-website/source/_posts/2018-03-15-typescript-or-javascript.md

 date: 2018-03-15 11:40:00
 ---

 Which one should you pick: TypeScript or JavaScript?
-They are both great languages, but there is constantly a questions about when you should use each of these languages.
+They are both great languages, people always ask me when you should use one or the other.
 This post puts that to rest.

 <!-- more -->